 Take Part in the Parade – Dressing up will be essential when you take part in one of two parades where the public become active members of the procession.
 The Gran Cabalgata (Great Parade) takes place on the first Sunday; and the Cabalgata del Humor (Comedy Parade) takes place on the last weekend.
 Both parades attract visitors by the thousands and everyone from locals to visitors become part of the celebration.

 Watch the Carnival Fireworks – Daily fireworks displays take place in Plaza San Juan de Dios with additional firework displays and celebrations taking place in La Caleta on the final day of the carnival.
 Make sure to wrap up your carnival experience with the ultimate light show and firework display!

-The next celebration of Cádiz Carnival will take place from February 20 to March 1, 2020.
+The next celebration of the Cádiz Carnival will take place from February 16-26, 2023.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Cádiz Carnival 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Cádiz Carnival 2023 using the map below!